 If you’re really looking to get adventurous on your visit to Temecula, sign up for an early morning hot air balloon flight over Temecula Valley.
 You’ll be the first to see the morning sun illuminate the hundreds of vineyards below.
 There’s no doubt that you’ll leave feeling ‘high on life’!

 Get to know the city via the San Diego Trolley

 If it’s your first time visiting “America’s Finest City”, a cute and fun way to get to know San Diego a bit better is to do a hop-on/hop-off trolley tour!

 The route is already arranged for you and highlights the best places to eat, stop, and return to later to do more exploring on your own.
+It may also help you find the most romantic places in San Diego.
 Sit side by side as a local guide lets you in on a bit of the magic the city holds.

 San Diego is a special place for a lot of people because it’s a city that can be anything you want it to be.
 With the beach right there, great hiking trails, plenty of good food and drinks, and numerous fun activities, it’s the perfect place for memorable moments with your significant other.

 I’d even go so far as to say that San Diego is the most romantic city in California, and up there as one of the most romantic in the US.

 If you’re looking for more unique things to do in the Golden State with a special someone, make sure to read through my ultimate bucket list of California sights.